If you’re anything like me, the thought of setting a 6am alarm to go running with the dog is as horrifying as a long carry over water to a tiny green.

-This memory foam roller from SKLZ is the only muscle relief tool you’ll need to stay limber for back to back rounds.
+This memory foam roller from Amazon is the only muscle relief tool you’ll need to stay limber for back to back rounds.

-The roller is covered in pictures and instructions, depicting a range of exercises that will keep you in the best shape possible for every 18 holes you play.
+There are plenty of exercises you can find by searching online that will keep you in the best shape possible for every 18 holes you play.

 4evershape Resistance Bands

 A set of resistance bands is excellent for the older golfer, providing a range of options and tensions to keep muscles strong and limber.